-The MAX has four built-in T1 or E1 lines and a V.35 serial port for WAN access.
-It also has six expansion slots, which support additional bandwidth (BRI lines), AIM-port modules to support videoconferencing, or digital modems to support analog modem connections over digital lines.
+The MAX has a built-in T1 or E1 slot, a Leased T1/E1 slot, and a V.35 serial port for WAN access.
+It also has two expansion slots, which support additional bandwidth (BRI lines), AIM-port modules to support videoconferencing, or digital modems to support analog modem connections over digital lines.